Rock Climbing For Kids In The World: The Ultimate Fun And Adventure

 Photo: A. E. Crane / Wikimedia Commons

-Red River Gorge is situated in Kentucky’s Daniel Boone National Forest and is among the best rock climbing locations in the United States.
+Red River Gorge is situated in Kentucky’s Daniel Boone National Forest and is among the best locations for rock climbing for kids in the world.
 The sandstone cliffs reach up toward the sky while hosting more than 1,500 climbing routes starting from beginners to hardened veterans.
 It has a variety of bolted canyons or trails, especially for families and young climbers.
 The gorge boasts many climbing areas like Muir Valley and the Pendergrass-Murray Recreational Preserve.
 It has hands-on training and fun and these programs build children’s spirits and certainly develop their climbing skills in an encouraging environment.

 Best Time To Visit: Spring and Fall (March – May, September – November)